 One of our consistent favorites within La Sportiva’s collection is the TX4.
 Technically an approach shoe, the TX4 is incredibly grippy and an excellent scrambler but still comfortable and flexible enough for long days on the trail.
-The rest of the TX series is equally impressive, from the lightweight TX2 to the burly, mid-height TXS GTX.
+The rest of the TX series is equally impressive, from the lightweight TX2 Evo to the mid-height TX Hike.
 Traditionally, many of La Sportiva’s shoes fit decidedly on the narrow side, but there have been a handful of exceptions (including the TX collection, Spire, and Wildcat), and the brand began introducing dedicated wide sizes in 2021.
 Backpackers should also check out their light Ultra Raptor II Mid GTX and Nucleo High II GTX boots, both of which punch well above their weight in terms of performance.

 Location: Jetzendorf, Germany

 What we like: A classic mountain brand with a rich history in alpine exploration.

 What we don’t: Their hiking and backpacking collection is relatively small and rarely changes.

 LOWA’s history dates back to the early 1920s, where their boots were originally handcrafted in a cobbler’s shop in a small village in southeastern Germany (their facilities have expanded considerably, but their headquarters remains in the same town to this day).
 By 1930, they began developing alpine and lace-up ski boots for the mountain infantry, which lasted until the end of World War II.
 In the decades following, LOWA transitioned back to consumer production and secured themselves as a staple in the ski and mountaineering industries, pioneering PU injection molding and a number of product innovations that set manufacturing standards for years to come.